 Feast of St. John Baptist Scalabrini, Bishop.
 Patron of Catholic Action, Migrants.Named the “Father of Migrants” by Pope John Paul II.

-Feast of St. Petronilla
+Feast of St. Maximinus

-Feast of St. Walstan
+Feast of St. Melangell